 - Soy formulas contain plant-derived estrogens that can be at dangerous levels for babies.

-- Melamine, which can kill babies, has been found in trace amounts in some baby formulas in recent years, some of it put there intentionally.
+- Melamine, which can kill babies, has been found in trace amounts in some baby formulas.

-- Perchlorate, which inhibits the healthy function of the thyroid in adults and babies alike, has been found in baby formulas from cow’s milk, soy milk, as well as in tap water.
+- Perchlorate, which inhibits the healthy function of the thyroid in adults and babies alike, has been found in baby formulas from cow’s milk, soy milk, as well as from tap water.

-What to look for in healthy, organic baby formula
+What to look for while choosing organic baby formula

 There are many things you can do to ensure that your choice of formula feeding your baby is both safe and natural, including the following: